 TNSR is an open-source based packet processing platform that delivers superior secure networking solution performance, manageability, and services flexibility.
 TNSR can scale packet processing from 1 to 10 to 100 Gbps, even 1 Tbps and beyond on commercial-off-the-shelf (COTS) hardware - enabling routing, firewall, VPN and other secure networking applications to be delivered for a fraction of the cost of legacy brands.
 TNSR features a RESTCONF API - enabling multiple instances to be orchestration managed - as well as a CLI for single instance management.

-Each licensed instance comes bundled with TNSR Technical Assistance from our 24/7 world-wide team of support engineers.
-Find out more about the included support available with TNSR.
+Each licensed instance comes bundled with TNSR Technical Assistance Center (TAC) from the 24/7 world-wide team of support engineers at Netgate.